Discover 2,000 years of your Christian heritage

-As always, I seek to provide a mix of challenging and easier works, by males and females, in a range of genres.
+As always, I seek to provide a mix of challenging and easier works in a range of genres by men and women.

 The range of genres, in this case, is especially rich: historical fiction, legend, short story, lyric poetry, detective stories, ghost story, Gothic horror, science fiction, fantasy, memoir, Gothic romance, adventure, novel, allegory, survival tale, tragedy, epistolary, myth, and comedy.

 Looking first at the chronological progression, C.S.
 Lewis's powerful book Till We Have Faces is a retelling of a Greek myth, with a setting something like ancient Greece.

 Rosemary Sutcliff's historical novel The Shining Company, set in A.D.
 500, is based on a battle attempted and lost, a book shimmery in its beauty.
 (How many beautiful books about the Dark Ages can you think of?
 A rarity, for sure.)

 Next comes, my absolute favorite of all Robin Hood tales, that hero from the time of Richard the Lionheart, who lived in the 20th Century.

 One hundred years later, comes The Ramsay Scallop, set in 1299, in which a young man, back from the Crusades, goes on Pilgrimage with his betrothed.

 Continuing on, find a tale set in Eyam in 1665, a village in England that, when the Plague arrived, determined to close themselves off from the rest of the world to prevent further outbreak.

 And, finally Robinson Crusoe, which Daniel Defoe published in 1719, is credited as beginning the genre of realistic fiction.